kh3dron/mnist_web_classifier/README.md

   - Sagemaker?
   - work queue for training before returning prediction
     - worker pool does training outside the webapp prediction return
-- Decouple training from prediction to seperate microservice for better user experience